You are here

 Full-time students awarded SEOG receive $400 per year.
 SEOG awards are then prorated based on the student’s enrollment level: 100% for full-time, 75% for 3/4 time, 50% for 1/2 time, and 25% for < 1/2 time.
 SEOG awards are typically made in two disbursements (Fall-Spring or Spring-Summer).

 Access MO Information

 Funded by the State of Missouri, the Access Missouri Grant provides educational assistance to residents of the State of Missouri.
 Eligibility is determined by the student's expected family contribution (EFC) as calculated through the Free Application for Federal Student Aid (FAFSA).
 Financial aid applicants that file the FAFSA prior to the State's deadline and list Missouri as their state of legal residence will be considered for the award.
 Award amounts vary by aid year and school.
 At Jefferson College for the 2019-2020 award year, the award amount is a maximum of $980 ($490 per semester).
+The State estimates that the Access Missouri award will be $910 ($455 per semester) in 2020-2021.
 Eligible applicants with an EFC above 7,000 may have a reduced award.

 To be eligible, a student must:

 - Have a FAFSA filed by February 1 * prior to the start of the award year

 - Have any corrections made to that FAFSA by July 31